bilken/vhs/readme.txt

 *** Instead of using hard-coded time, look for first "interesting" image ** Use clip metadata to sort content (by year or title or other) ** Update clip metadata form on viewer page
+** Highlight clips that point to specific sections of content in addition
+    to full clips (like, Karen falling at the wedding, etc.)